-However, Glamour's and Brigitte's plans seem to be more long-term, with the latter replacing 'size zero models' by 'normal women' altogether from next year (following protests by its readers), and Glamour stated that it would be "committing to picturing a wide range of body types in our pages. [...]
+However, Glamour's and Brigitte's plans seem to be more long-term, with the latter replacing 'size zero models' by 'normal women' altogether in 2010 (following protests by its readers), and Glamour stated that it would be "committing to picturing a wide range of body types in our pages. [...]
 Diversity of every type.
 We just want to say there are a million ways to be beautiful and you don't have to fit that cookie cutter standard.
 And we're going to celebrate the designers who help us do that."

 The magazine has also produced a plus-size calendar for 2010 that comes as a reward for subscribing to Glamour.